They can send cryptocurrency to these addresses and it will be automatically exchanged into Euro or other fiat currency of your choice.

 One key thing to make sure of: once a channel has been created for a customer (when they've made their first deposit request through the Cashier), it's important that if they go back to the Cashier and initiate another deposit, that you display the same channel details to them and do not create a new channel - this is the best user experience.

-As cryptocurrency payments are made over a separate network, when creating an invoice, we generate a unique payment address for each cryptocurrency so we can match customers to their payments.
+As cryptocurrency payments are made over a separate network, when creating a channel, we generate a unique payment address for each cryptocurrency so we can match customers to their payments.
 When a customer makes a cryptocurrency payment, the transaction is then broadcast to the cryptocurrency network for validation/confirmation.

-It means that if you want to give the customer an opportunity to make payments not only in Bitcoin, but also in other cryptocurrencies such as Ether, Ripple, Litecoin and Bitcoin Cash, then in addition to the BTC channel you will need to create 4 more channels for such customers.
+It means that if you want to give the customer an opportunity to make payments not only in Bitcoin, but also in other cryptocurrencies, then in addition to the BTC channel you will need to create more channels for such customers.
 Once the channel is created, we start monitoring the unique address of the channel to identify any incoming transactions.
 When we locate an incoming transaction at the channel address, we create a Channel Payment and process it.